whatevery1says/resources/template-for_area_of_focus_reports/template_for_collection_area_of_focus_report.md

 _Please avoid fancy formatting (special fonts, colors, tables, spacing adjustments, etc., since this Word document will eventually be converted into Markdown before being posted online._

-_This document: version 1, 25 Jan.
+_This document: version 1.1: 9 Feb.
 2018_

-## Collection Area of Focus Report Template
+## Corpus Collection Template for Reporting on an "Area of Focus"

 ### 1. Overview